Early Childhood Education

 Washington Scholarships are available for students who are currently working in childcare and early learning settings.

 Students may begin their study in the ECE programs in any quarter.
-A placement test offered by the Student Development Center must be completed prior to admission to the program.
+In order to start this program, the placement process must be completed through the Testing Center.
+Visit wwcc.edu/placement for more information.

 WSP criminal background check is required to enroll in the program.
 READ 088 is the minimum level recommended to enroll in ECE courses above 100 level and is required at degree completion.
 Some courses require permission of the faculty advisor to enroll.